Algebraic structures and Hamiltonians from the equivalence classes of 2D conformal algebras: Construction of polynomial algebras from reduction chains of

-Furthermore, quantization on $A_j$ for all $j,$ we obtain the following quantum integrals which satisfy the non-zero commutators where $\{\cdot,\cdot\}_a$ defines an anticommutator.
+Furthermore, the symmetrization mapping gives a quantisation in $A_j$ for all $j,$ we obtain the following quantum integrals which satisfy the non-zero commutators where $\{\cdot,\cdot\}_a$ defines an anticommutator.
+Moreover, by verifying the Jacobi identity of the commutator relations, we see that these elements indeed form an associative algebra.

-In the section $\ref{3.8}$, we algebraically construct the polynomial algebras from $3$D subalgebra in $\mathfrak{c}(2)$ related with their Casimir operators.
-Unlike the polynomial algebra generated from the reduction chain $\mathfrak{g}' \subset \mathfrak{c}(2)$, they form either linear, quadratic or cubic polynomial algebras.
+In Section $\ref{3.8}$, we algebraically construct the polynomial algebras of subalgebra $3$D in $\mathfrak{c}(2)$ related to their Casimir operators.
+Unlike the polynomial algebra generated from the reduction chain $\mathfrak{g}' \subset \mathfrak{c}(2)$, they form linear, quadratic, or cubic polynomial algebras.